5 Graphic Design Tips for Non-graphic Designers

 Ever taken a good look at the logo for FedEx?
 If you have, did you spot the hidden arrow between the E and X letters?
 It’s a simple visual double entendre that plays on FedEx’s reputation as a logistics company.

-Amazon also uses employs a double entendre in its brand logo.
+Amazon also employs a double entendre in its brand logo.
 The arrow underneath the word Amazon goes from A to Z. This symbolizes how the e-Commerce website sells almost everything.

 However, don’t spend all your time trying to make a clever double entendre.
 You should also spend time making sure your graphic design doesn’t include a bad one by mistake!